My name is Caren. As of the writing of this Introduction in 2014, I am a 41 year old who is married and the mother of 6 children.

 I was in a horrific head on collision with my then, 5 year old son Austin.
 I was the driver of a minivan that belonged to my mom.
 My seatbelt failed/malfunctioned and I was ejected from the passenger side door – over the door frame my body apparently bent in half.
 I was not ejected through the window or through the windshield.
 In fact, the windshield though cracked all over – remained intact.
 Both airbags were deployed and Austin was sitting behind the driver’s seat in his Booster seat.
 Everything that happened, my very survival and that of my son, the survival of the woman in the other vehicle, was nothing short of miraculous….for all of us.

-I incurred numerous orthopedic fractures which included a hairline fracture of my pelvis, broken R wrist, Ribs 2-11 fractured and displaced by 2cm, my spine T 5-10 fractured, my R scapula fractured in more than two places and the rest of my scapula shattered.
+I incurred numerous orthopedic fractures which included a hairline fracture of my pelvis, broken R wrist, Ribs 2-11 fractured in multiple places (flail chest) and displaced by 2cm, my spine T 5-10 fractured, my R scapula fractured in more than two places and the rest of my scapula shattered.
 I sustained numerous bruises, lacerations, and other injuries which included seatbelt marks, a plum sized right eye, and a closed head injury.
 It would turn out that I would learn that my brain injury was called a TBI (Traumatic Brain Injury).
 This title for my ‘new normal” as I called it, was an understatement – by far.
 My medical injuries and their extent would continue to be discovered, treated, not treated, and are still unfolding as time goes on.
+When two or more systems of a body are injured it’s referred to as a Polytrauma.

 All these moments, would, though unknown to me at that time – change every facet of my entire life forever.